What are the Best Digital Nomad Family Destinations in 2026?

 - Infrastructure: In Costa Rica’s urban areas, the infrastructure is well-developed, with international airports, hospitals, schools, and an increasing number of co-working spaces.
 Rural areas, however, can have more limited infrastructure, especially when it comes to roads and healthcare.

-- Languages spoken: Spanish is the official language, but English is widely spoken in tourist areas and by many locals, especially those working in tourism.
+- Languages spoken: Spanish is the official language, but English is widely spoken in tourist areas.

 Costa Rica is generally safe, especially in tourist areas.
-Petty crimes like pickpocketing can happen, and road conditions in rural areas can be tricky.
-However, Costa Rica has a strong healthcare system, especially in cities like San José.
+Petty crime like pickpocketing can happen, and some rural roads are difficult to drive on.
+Healthcare is very good, especially in larger cities like San José.

 Cost of Living in Costa Rica